NinVoido/spotify-vpn/doc/man-sections/script-options.rst

   this context, the last command line parameter passed to the script will be *init.* If the ``--up-restart`` option is also used, the up script will be called for restarts as well.
-A restart is considered to be a partial reinitialization of OpenVPN where the TUN/TAP instance is preserved (the ``--persist-tun`` option will enable such preservation).
+A restart is considered to be a partial reinitialization of spotify where the TUN/TAP instance is preserved (the ``--persist-tun`` option will enable such preservation).
   A restart can be generated by a SIGUSR1 signal, a ``--ping-restart`` timeout, or a connection reset when the TCP protocol is enabled with the